 Arkle Chase 2018

-Douvan posted a fantastic display to land this in 2016, landing strong ante-post cash and eventually going off a prohibitive 1/4f before routing his rivals hard on the bridle.
-In 2018 Altior looks the class act, with his transition to fences going very smoothly so far after two demolition jobs on inferior opposition in Eire (jumps like an experienced handicapper).
+Altior posted a fantastic display to land this in 2017, landing strong ante-post cash and eventually going off a prohibitive 1/4f before routing his rivals hard on the bridle.
+In 2018 Footpad looks the class act, with his transition to fences going very smoothly so far after two demolition jobs on inferior opposition in Eire (jumps like an experienced handicapper).

 Ultima Festival Handicap Chase

 Race 3, Tuesday 13th March 2:50